 What Selenium can't do?

 Although Selenium testing can help in the automation of a lot of user actions, there are certain limitations to it also.
 A few of them are:

 - No support to automate native desktop-based applications- Selenium can be used to automate web-based applications that run on web browsers.
 However, it cannot automate desktop-based applications.

 - No support for assertions and validity - Selenium provides control to the browser; however, providing assertions and checking mechanisms is not provided by Selenium.
 Selenium needs to pair with a testing framework like JUnit, TestNG, PyTest, etc. for assertions.

-- No support for image and code scanning - Automation of code scanning scenarios such as Bar code reading, CAPTCHA is not possible using Selenium.
+- No support for image and code scanning - Automation of code scanning scenarios such as Bar code reading, and CAPTCHA is not possible using Selenium testing.

 - No support for API Testing - Selenium mimics the user actions on the browser.
 So as such, Selenium doesn't give the capability of testing API.

 - No support for Performance Testing - Selenium cannot perform performance checks or performance testing of the web applications.

 - No inbuilt Reporting - Reporting capability is also not provided by Selenium.
 That is to say; reporting can be done only by pairing it with a framework like JUnit, TestNG.

 What are the prerequisites for learning Selenium testing?